-WANDLE WANDERINGS: Our intrepid rambler, KEN TOWL, doesn’t just take on walks around the countryside near Croydon.
+WANDLE WANDERER: Our intrepid rambler, KEN TOWL, doesn’t just take on walks around the countryside near Croydon.
 He’s happy to do a pub crawl in an area that ought to be within easy reach by train

 Last week was saw first anniversary of the London Bridge attack in which eight people were murdered by terrorists who appeared to follow a belief system which does not tolerate the enjoyment of life.